panzerschrekk/GTAOPublicSolo/README.md

 3. Insert your path in the first line, without the trailing backslash (e.g. "C:\GTAV" instead of "C:\GTAV\\")
 4. Right click the file -> Run as administrator
 5. Start GTA Online
-6. As soon as you're in a public session press either:
+6. As soon as you're in a public session (you see your character) press either:

     6a.
 Ctrl+F12 to automatically block, wait 10sec and then allow GTA from accessing the internet